monibf/2D-GC/README.md

 ### Linux/Other

 For Linux and all other systems with a bash interpreter:
 - Install python3 if it isn't installed already.
 Please refer to your distribution help documentation for how to do that.
 - Run the `LINUX_INSTALL.sh` script from the project directory.
-This will create a binary called `GC-2D` in the project directory, you can run this directly with `./GC-2D` or you can put it somewhere on your path and call it from the command line like any other program.
+This will create a soft link called `2D-GC` to the `LAUNCH_LINUX.sh` script.
+You can then put this script anywhere on the `PATH` and it will be executable from the terminal.

+#### Troubleshooting

+The `2D-GC` link is dependent on the current location of the 2D-GC source folder.
+If you move or delete this folder, the link will no longer work.

 ## Uninstallation